Shrekking: The Dating Trend For People Who Are Tired Of Trying Too Hard

 Most people won’t say this directly, but they’re exhausted.
 Not from dating itself, but from the way dating works now.

+There’s too much access.
+Too many options.
+Also, too many half-started conversations that go nowhere.
 Apps made everything easy, but they also made everything disposable.
 So people are pushing back, just a little.

 They’re replying when they actually feel like it.
 They’re not forcing energy into conversations that feel flat.
 And they’re not trying to impress someone 24/7.